-“Blessed are those who act justly,
+Blessed are those who act justly,

-who always do what is right”— Psalm 106:3
+who always do what is right. — Psalm 106:3

 In Psalm 106 we read, “Blessed are those who act justly, who always do what is right.”
-When translated from the original Hebrew, literally, it reads, “Blessed are those . . . who always perform acts of charity.”
+When translated from the original Hebrew, it reads, “Blessed are those . . . who always perform acts of charity.”
 Indeed, this is the traditional Jewish understanding of the verse.

 The point that this man was trying to make is that acts of kindness are relative.
 I can take care of my kids, and it can be completely selfish – if I do it out of a desire to make myself feel good and for my kids to make me look good.
-Or, I can take care of my kids and it is an incredible act of kindness – I care for them out of sincere concern for their well-being and I do it with love.
+Or, I can take care of my kids as an incredible act of kindness – I care for them out of sincere concern for their well-being and I do it with love.
 It’s all in how we see it.

 What are you doing today?
 Or more importantly, why?
-Make your goal to help others.
+Make it your goal to help others.
 If you earn money, share it.
 If you relax and re-energize in the morning, help someone out in the afternoon.
-You can transform every single moment of the day into an act of charity and love.
-You can do what is right.
+We can transform every single moment of the day into an act of charity and love.